Living-with-machines/alto2txt/docs/README.md

 * Check and ensure that articles that span multiple pages are pulled into a single article file.
 * Smarter handling of articles spanning multiple pages.

-[^CHNC]: For a more detailed description see: https://www.coloradohistoricnewspapers.org/forum/what-is-metsalto/
+[^1]: For a more detailed description see: https://www.coloradohistoricnewspapers.org/forum/what-is-metsalto/

-> Last updated 2022-12-06
+> Last updated 2023-02-21